Soupman123/SoupOS/index.md

 ```

 ### How can I get involved / started?
 To get involved you can download the source code [here](https://github.com/Soupman123/SoupOS/archive/master.zip), or download the compiled operating system image [here](https://github.com/Soupman123/SoupOS/raw/master/kernel/bin/SoupOS.img).
 There are also some great resources over at [@Absurdponcho](https://github.com/Absurdponcho)['s operating system](https://github.com/Absurdponcho/PonchoOS) if you would like to learn more about operating system development.
+You can also support this project over in [support](#support)

 ### Support
 Currently you can support this project via staring this project on [github](https://github.com/Soupman123/SoupOS/), but more support options are coming soon.